 Tough as that may sound, it turns out the Duchess of Cambridge absolutely breezed her first Christmas with the family (which was actually spent at Sandringham, rather than Balmoral) by coming armed with a thoughtful and homemade gift for Her Majesty: some chutney made from her grandmother's recipe.
 How sweet is that?

 Speaking in a documentary created for the Queen's 90th birthday celebrations a few years ago, Kate recalled the first time she spent the holiday with William's side of the family.
 "I can remember being at Sandringham, for the first time, at Christmas and I was worried what to give the Queen as her Christmas present," she explained.

 The Duchess then added, "I was thinking, 'Gosh, what should I give her?'
 I thought back to what would I give my own grandparents and I thought, 'I'll make her something', which could have gone horribly wrong, but I decided to make my granny's recipe of chutney."

 After then confessing that she was "slightly worried about it", Kate shared that the Queen made a special effort to show that the gift was appreciated by featuring it in the Christmas meal the next day.

 In the documentary, Kate added that this is a typical demonstration of Her Majesty's "thoughtfulness, really, and her care in looking after everybody."

-So, err, where can we get a hold of this famous chutney recipe, please?
-I mean, if it's good enough for the Queen then...
+So, where can we get a hold of this famous chutney recipe, please?
+If it's good enough for the Queen then...

 You Might Also Like